chisfy/SoC-Shop/README.md

 ## ✨ Inspiration

 <p align="center">
-This project was based on a hackathon, where I felt my skills fell short and the hackathon was difficult as we couldn't quite figure out how to get the mugs to appear in the cart page.
-I decided to explore NextJS further to understand the structure and uncover the solution, it was only until my work in the final project that I uncovered the solution...useContext!
+This project was based on a time limited hackathon, where I felt my skills fell short and the hackathon was difficult as we couldn't quite figure out how to get the mugs to appear in the cart page.
+I decided to explore NextJS further to understand the structure and uncover the solution, it was only until my work in the final project that I discovered the solution...useContext!
 </p>

 ## ⛏️ Tech Stack